 "Miracle of Connecting" is the name of an exhibition of paintings by my husband and myself at Gallery DeForest, in Ashland, Oregon, November 2-28, 2005.
-I lived in San Francisco, Craig in Ashland: both of us had painted for over 25 years, unknown to each other.
+The prior year, I was living in San Francisco, Craig in Ashland: both of us had painted for over 25 years, unknown to each other.
 We were over 60 years old and single again, but young enough to try Internet dating.
-I emailed an image of one of my paintings--a brilliantly colored jungle filled with bats, thorn-covered leaves and people with bones and arteries exposed.
+I emailed Craig an image of one of my paintings--a brilliantly colored jungle filled with bats, thorn-covered leaves and people with bones and arteries exposed.
 I thought to myself, “My recent work is pretty bold: if he doesn’t like it, a relationship is unlikely.”
-Craig wrote back, “Made my scalp tingle.
+Craig wrote back, “Your painting made my scalp tingle.
 Reminds me of Pablo Ameringo’s visionary paintings from the Amazon.”
 We were off to a good start.

 When we met in person, we embarked on a spontaneous collaborative painting.
 On a blank piece of paper, I made the first few strokes, then handed the palette and brush to Craig, who added to, played against, elaborated on what I had done.
 Then it was my turn again.
-They were doing a jazz riff in images.
-One of our collaborative paintings, “Homage to Black Rider,” appears in the exhibition.
+We were doing a jazz riff in images.
+One of our collaborative paintings, “Homage to Black Rider,” appeared in the exhibition "Miracle of Connecting."

 Craig’s paintings are more abstract; he is intrigued by things arising out of what mystics called the “plenum void,” or rather by the energetic shapes that condense into things.
 Both of us have chosen to work mainly on paper, Craig with acrylics, I with gouache.
 We appreciate each other’s ability to see beyond “consensual reality” and to celebrate the intricacy and interconnectedness of all things.

-Eventually I moved to Ashland, where Craig and I share our lives and various loves, including art and literature.
-In our living room, “Radiant Wonder” hangs next to “Ten Thousand Things.”
-Visitors have asked “Did you paint these after you met?” and are surprised that the paintings were created before the artists’ meeting and connecting.
-Viewers to the exhibition will have the opportunity to find their own connections to the two artists’ work.
+At the end of 2004, I moved to Ashland, where Craig and I share our lives and various loves, including art and literature.
+In our living room, “Imaginary Rainforest” hangs next to “Ten Thousand Things.”
+First-time visitors to our house ask, “Did you paint these after you met?” and are surprised to learn that the paintings were created before Craig and I ever connected either online or in person.
+Such is the miracle of our connecting.